 When you are always writing for pie in the sky opportunities that don’t pay, pay little, or may work out to something someday, you are lacking something very important: a fair wage for your work.

 It’s perfectly fine—and depending on your situation—advisable to go after unpaid or low-paid writing opportunities that will really move your writing career along with a very limited amount of your time.
-But writing for free will never get you a sustainable, healthy travel-writing career.
+But writing for free will never get you a sustainable, healthy travel-writing career where you can build a flourishing business.

 In addition to considering how useful the exposure from any particular opportunity will be, it’s also important to weigh the amount of time you put into it.
 Not against the pay, but against the amount of time you are spending on other paid travel writing work.